 This claims program is limited to claims of "U.S. nationals."
 Here, that means a claimant must have been a national of the United States when the claim arose and continuously thereafter until May 22, 2011, the date the Agreement entered into force.
-Claimant satisfies the nationality requirement.
-She has provided a copy of her U.S. Department of State issued Certification of Birth Abroad of a Citizen of the United States of America, and her U.S. passport covering the years 1988 to 1993, which shows that she was a U.S. national at the time of the alleged hostage-taking (August of 1990).
-She has
+9 Claimant satisfies the nationality requirement.
+She has provided a copy of her U.S. passport valid in 1990, which shows that she was a U.S. national at the time of the alleged hostage-taking.
+She has also provided a copy of her current U.S. passport, which expires